CTAN Comprehensive TeX Archive Network

 Different distributions have somewhat different ways to store TDS-compliant configuration and package data.
 See, for example, for Mik here and here.
 Otherwise see the FAQ and this page.

-The instructions below conform generally to a Unix-based system.
+The instructions below conform generally to a Unix-like system.
 There are some cases under Windows where this method may not work.
-For other systems, please consult the appropriate documentation as needed.
+For other non-POSIX systems, one will have to know the appropriate procedures and documentation as needed for those cases, which are not covered here.

 The user must already have a TDS-compliant tree set up in order for installation to work.
 We assume that one knows how to become superuser, create directories, move files, and the like.

-TEXMFHOME is a variable that points to the root of a TDS-compliant directory tree available to a user.
+TEXMFHOME is an environment (shell) variable that points to the root of a TDS-compliant directory tree available to a user.
 To get its value on POSIX-compliant systems, use:

 Quite often, $TEXMFHOME is equivalent to $HOME/texmf.
 The dollar sign in front of the variable denotes the value of the variable instead of its name.
 If $HOME is /home/bob, then $TEXMFHOME would be /home/bob/texmf.
 We can understand the following paths to be under this home directory.